 - Avoid over-watering to prevent excess runoff.
 A lawn needs just 1" of water per week to be green.
 Be sure to check weather reports.

 - Upgrade to a moisture sensor to ensure irrigating only when needed, and avoid using old-fashioned irrigation timers.

 - Don't irrigate in the middle of the day or when it’s windy, in order to prevent evaporation and runoff.

 - Make sure that sprinkler heads are pointed at the lawn and not the pavement - adjust and fix heads as necessary.

-- Build a rain garden or grassy swale, which is a simple, specially designed area planted with native plants that captures runoff from parking areas, driveways, walkways and roofs and filters it through the soil, rather than allow it to flow directly into storm drains, ponds or lakes.
+- Build a rain garden or grassy swale, which is a simple, specially designed area planted with native plants that captures runoff from parking areas, driveways, walkways and roofs and filters it through the soil, rather than allowing it to flow directly into storm drains, ponds or lakes.

 - Install a vegetated filter strip of native grass or plants along roadways or near streams.
-They trap the pollutants stormwater picks up as it flows across driveways and streets.
+They help trap the pollutants stormwater picks up as it flows across driveways and streets.

 - Place a rain barrel under your downspout to easily capture rain for use around your property.

 - Redirect downspouts so that water flows into grass or shrubs instead of onto a driveway or sidewalk.

 - Install a dry well in your yard to capture excess runoff.